xeitojs/xeito.dev/docs/guide/routing/dynamic-matching.md

     // params = { id: '123' }
     console.log(params.id); // 123

-    this.router.routeParams().subscribe(params => {
+    this.router.routeParams.subscribe(params => {
       console.log(params.id); // 123
-      // We will be notified every time the route params change
+      // We will be notified every time the route changes.
-      // This can result in unexpected behavior and multiple nulls values
+      // This can lead to unexpected behaviour
-      // being passed to the callback as the routes are matched.
-      // Accessing the value property is recommended.
-    });
+      // if we get empty values during redirections });
   }
 }